ryverine/Word-Guess-Game/README.md

 This simply prints the values of the global variables to the console.

-## Things to Fix
+## Things To Do

-1. Remove good guesses from guess list.
+1. ~Remove good guesses from guess list.~

-2. problem where you guess the last letter and you get the "next round" message, but you don't see that final letter added to the page.
+2. ~Problem where you guess the last letter and you get the "next round" message, but you don't see that final letter added to the page.~

-3. move to the next word when # of guesses runs out.
+3. ~Move to the next word when # of guesses runs out.~

+4. Need to have character images set to equal width, and transparent backgrounds.

+5. Graphic design for index page.

+6. Special marking on character images for words that were not found?

+7. Need Mario font.